CT / PET CT examination

 Risks and possible side effects of the PET/CT examination:

-Upon arrival, check in at the reception for data verification, registration, and filling out and signing the 'CT Consent Form.'
-Adhere to your appointment time, as failure to do so may result in the inability to conduct the examination.
+Upon arrival, you must check in at reception for data verification, registration, and for completing and signing the PET/CT consent form.
+Please make sure to keep your appointment time, because otherwise it may happen that we cannot perform your examination.

-The assessment of its current condition is carried out in a specially designated area.
-During this, a qualified staff member will review the documentation you have brought, make copies as necessary, and take your medical history based on the questions on the evaluation form.
-They will measure your weight and height and make sure there are no exclusion criteria for the study.
-After that, you will receive information about the further course of the investigation.
-Before administering the radiopharmaceutical, we always check your blood sugar level.
-If it exceeds 11 mmol/l, we cannot continue the test.
+The assessment of your current condition and confirmation that you are suitable for the examination takes place in a specially designated area.
+During this process, our qualified staff member reviews the documentation you have brought, makes copies of it, takes your medical history based on the questions on the assessment form, measures your weight and height, and makes sure that there is no reason that would exclude the examination.
+After this, you will be informed about the further course of the examination.
+Before administering the radiopharmaceutical, we always check your blood glucose level.
+If its value exceeds 11 mmol/L, it may become necessary to reschedule the examination for another date.

-After the evaluation, the radiopharmaceutical (medicine) is injected.
+After the assessment, the radiopharmaceutical required for the PET examination is injected.

-If you have any questions, please address them to our colleagues before the administration of the radiopharmaceutical.
-After the injection, our colleagues will minimize close contact with you for their own radiation protection, although necessary assistance will still be provided.
+If you have any questions, please ask our colleagues before the radiopharmaceutical is administered.
+After administration of the radiopharmaceutical, our colleagues will minimize close contact with you for their own radiation protection, but this does not exclude the provision of any necessary assistance.

-After the injection, you will need to wait in complete rest for 45-60 minutes (time for the radiopharmaceutical to accumulate in cells).
-It is important that you avoid any physical or mental activity during this time, which means no talking, reading, walking, etc.
+After the injection, you will need to wait in complete rest for 10–120 minutes, while the radiopharmaceutical is distributed in the body.
+It is important that you do not perform either physical or mental activity during this time, meaning that you must not talk, read, or walk.

-During the waiting period, you are allowed to empty your bladder, but once the waiting time is over, our qualified staff will ask you to go to a designated restroom to empty your bladder, change your pad, and, if needed, empty your stoma bag.
-This is necessary because the administered radiopharmaceutical is excreted through the kidneys into the bladder, and a full bladder hinders the assessment of pelvic abnormalities.
+During the waiting period, you may use the designated restroom at any time.
+However, after the waiting period has elapsed, our qualified staff member will ask you to go to a separately designated restroom and to empty your bladder, change your pad, and, if overfilled, empty your stoma bag.
+This is necessary because the administered radiopharmaceutical leaves the body through the kidneys into the bladder, and a full bladder may limit the accurate assessment of the pelvic region.

-Please pay special attention not to contaminate the environment or yourself with urine.
-This is important both from a radiation protection perspective and for the interpretability of the images obtained during the examination.
+Please take special care not to contaminate either your environment or yourself with urine, as this is important both from a radiation protection perspective and for the interpretability of the images obtained during the examination.

-During the examination (typically lasting 25-40 minutes), you will need to lie still on the examination bed while the bed moves horizontally along with you inside the imaging device.
-Depending on the nature of the examination, you may need to keep your arms extended alongside your body or interlace them above your head.
-Even slight movement can degrade image quality.
-There are microphones and speakers installed in the examination room and imaging device through which you can communicate with our staff.
+During the examination, which takes an average of 10–15 minutes, you must lie still on the examination bed while the bed moves horizontally with you inside the imaging device.
+Depending on the nature of the examination, you may need to keep your arms stretched alongside your body or clasped above your head.
+Even slight movement can impair image quality and may make it necessary to repeat part or all of the examination.
+Microphones and speakers are installed in the examination room and in the equipment, through which you can communicate with our staff.

 In the 24 hours following the examination: